Sylladexter/Cirrane/03 - Notes/Sports Notes.md

 ## Leagues
 - Professional
-	- Seven Gauntlets for Seven Elements
+	- Team rankings are determined by the points they earn in each match.
+The more matches they play in the more points they earn.
+	- Many tournaments take place throughout a given season, though there are 7 major tournaments (known as the Big 7) that the top teams of the league usually compete in.
+There are also smaller tournaments.
+		- Larger tournaments generally have more rounds so more potential for points, whereas smaller tournaments might not have the strongest players but can end up being easy points for teams
 	- The season begins in May and ends in November
 		- Dragon's Gauntlet is the final of the season and takes place in the Horizon District during the Dragon's Festival
+	- Tournament brackets are not determined prior to the start of the tournament.
+Instead teams are put in a "last man standing free-for-all" with brackets being determined based on what place each team comes in.
+	- The Big 7
+		- Refers to the largest of the gauntlet tournaments in the professional league.
+There are  seven gauntlets for the seven elements:
 			- Phoenix Gauntlet (Fire)
 			- Kraken Gauntlet (Water)
 			- Gale Gauntlet (Air)
 			- Earth Gauntlet
 			- Body Gauntlet
 			- Soul Gauntlet
 			- Dragon's Gauntlet (Mind)
+				- Only the Top 16 Teams are eligible to compete in the Dragon's Gauntlet.
+This tournament is where only the best of the best face off for the Championship Title
+				- The Dragon's Gauntlet takes place over the course of a week and is the main event of Cirrane's Dragon Festival

 - Amateur
 - Inter-Collegiate (College Level)
 - High School